BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         the possible log level types, which can be abbreviated to a single character, are:

+        fatal
+            only fatal messages will be output; the sublevel is ignored

         error
-            only error messages will be output; the sublevel is ignored
+            only fatal and error messages will be output; the sublevel is ignored

         info
-            only error and informational messages will be output; the sublevel is ignored
+            only fatal, error and informational messages will be output; the sublevel is ignored

         warning
-            only error, informational and warning messages will be output;
-            the sublevel distinguishes different levels of warning messages
+            only fatal, error, informational and warning messages will be output; the sublevel distinguishes different levels of warning messages

             currently only warning messages with sublevels 0, 1 and 2 are distinguished, but all values in the range 0-9 are valid

         debug
-            error, informational, warning and debug messages will be output;
-            the sublevel distinguishes different levels of debug messages
+            fatal, error, informational, warning and debug messages will be output; the sublevel distinguishes different levels of debug messages

             currently only debug messages with sublevels 0, 1 and 2 are distinguished, but all values in the range 0-9 are valid

-        for example, a value of d1 will cause error, informational, all warning, and sublevel 0 and 1 debug messages to be output
+        for example, a value of d1 will cause fatal, error, informational, all warning, and sublevel 0 and 1 debug messages to be output

         the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are still